aumartinez/mvc-php/README.md

 ## Suggested conventions

+Some suggested conventions/practices are used in the example.

+### Class names

-Some suggested conventions/practices are used in the example, class names will be uppercased and used as "class Classname", and instantiated as "new Classname()", class name files will lowercased though.
+Class names will have the initial letter uppercased and used as "class Classname", and instantiated as "new Classname()", class name files will lowercased though.
 Each class is stored in a single php script with the class name as the file name and saved in the corresponding location.

+### Constant names

+Constant names are all upercased, example: MY_CONSTANT.

 ## Directory structure